High-Risk Individuals: How Should You Deal With Them?

 Why Should You Identify High-Risk Individuals?

-Identifying high-risk individuals is a crucial part of the AML process.
+Identifying high-risk individuals is a crucial part of the AML process – therefore it’s worth investing in proper risk management software to aid this.
 Failing to do so will result in:

 - AML fines